Kistenbratl with bread dumplings

 Ingredients

-• 1 l of frying fat from the last roast,
+• 1 l roasting fat from the last box roast,

-• ¼ l beer for the sauce and
+• ¼ l beer for the sauce (the gravy) and

 the necessary moisture